groboclown/nightjar-mesh/README.md

 # nightjar-mesh

-An AWS ECS Control Plane with Envoy Proxy
+Yet Another Control Plane with Envoy Proxy (currently focused on supporting AWS services)

 *That's a fancy way to say that Nightjar monitors AWS Elastic Cloud Services for changes, and sends updates to a local Envoy Proxy to update the traffic routes.*

-**Work is underway to make Nightjar more backend-agnostic.**

 ## About

-[Nightjar](https://en.wikipedia.org/wiki/Nightjar) is a *control plane* for [Envoy Proxy](https://envoyproxy.github.io/envoy/), designed to run within the Amazon Web Services (AWS) ecosystem.
-It uses [AWS Cloud Map](https://aws.amazon.com/cloud-map/) to configure how the Envoy *data plane* operates within the Elastic Cloud Services (ECS).
+[Nightjar](https://en.wikipedia.org/wiki/Nightjar) is a *control plane* for [Envoy Proxy](https://envoyproxy.github.io/envoy/) that uses a file-based approach to allow for transparency in the envoy configuration.

 ![2 services communicating through nightjar + Envoy Proxy](2-service-traffic.svg)

-Nightjar loads the service configuration defined in [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg) and updates the Envoy Proxy configuration.
-It then periodically scans AWS for updates and changes Envoy as the network changes.
+Nightjar loads the locations of all the services throughout the service meshes, then transforms those from a template into the Envoy Proxy configurations.
+It then periodically scans for updates and changes Envoy as the network changes.

 Nightjar works both for network traffic entering the data plane and for traffic within the plane.

 ![Traffic flow within a service mesh, deploying a blue-green mix of service #2](nightjar-service-mesh.svg)

+The construction of the proxy configuration comes from these layers of data:

+1. The network definition.  *Defined through the deployment map abstraction.*
+    1. Which services to use, and where are they?
+    1. What URI paths do they respond to, and how should they be weighted?
+1. Access definition.  *Defined in the construction of the service data.*
+    1. Which services and other meshes are available to each service and gateway?
+    1. Which routes for those services should this allow access to?
+1. Envoy configuration.  *Defined in the envoy configuration templates.*
+    1. Default envoy configurations, and able to define configurations on a per service, deployment color, or service-mesh basis.

+## Supported Infrastructure

+Nightjar has abstraction layers that allow it to run with any number of backing technology.

+### AWS

+Currently, it only supports reading the service configuration defined in [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg) to construct the Envoy *data plane* for locating services within within the AWS Elastic Cloud Services (ECS).

 AWS provides their [App Mesh](https://aws.amazon.com/app-mesh/) tooling, but it involves many limitations that some deployments cannot work around, or should not work around.
 Nightjar acts as a low-level intermediary between the AWS API and the Envoy Proxy to make deployments in EC2 or Fargate possible, with little fuss.
 It even works without `awsvpc` networks, and takes advantage of ephemeral ports.
 Additionally, the envoy configuration Nightar generates is completely configurable.

+### Others

+Have an idea for another technology to include in Nightjar?
+Open a ticket, or, better yet, [submit a push request](CONTRIBUTING.md) with your code!
+See details in the [guide to extending Nightjar](EXTENDING.md).

+Because of the currently limited support for just AWS, the remainder of this document concerns itself only with using Nightjar with AWS.

 ## Some Notes on Terminology